Cetis/intelligent-campus/sensors/measurement_event.md

 - Consider splitting Context into components such as Location, Timestamp, and so on.
 - Consider whether UDD or XAPI style is preferable (XAPI style adopted here).
 - This is based on Safehouse.
 Others need to be compared.
+- Consider latency.
+May prefer averages over time (eg average temp over an hour).
+For limiting data stream.
+So, time period rather than point in time.
+Big architecture implications for a Jisc service.

 # Measurement_Event